First Year Seminar Abroad - Greece

 ExcursionsThe program includes a three-day excursion to Athens to explore the history of the Greek capital.
 There will also be a one day trip to Vergina, where students are guided through the museum where the tombs and royal treasures of the Macedonian Royal Dynasty (King Philip II and Alexander the Great) are kept.
 Finally, students will also go on a one day trip to the famous coastal resort/town of Chalkidiki and go to the Suni Jazz Festival there.

-Program LogisticsAll students registered for the program will be required to travel to campus participate in AU's summer Eagle Summit new student orientation program on June 22-23, 2015 immediately prior to the start of the AU Abroad First Year Seminar program.
+Program LogisticsAll students registered for the program will be required to travel to AU's campus in DC to participate in AU's new student orientation program called Eagle Summit on June 23-24, 2016 immediately prior to the start of the AU Abroad First Year Seminar program.
 The cost of the Eagle summit orientation program is not included and will require a separate registration.
-Immediately following the Eagle Summit, AU Abroad will provide a pre-departure orientation for all students and parents who may be in attendance on June 24, 2015.
-Students will then depart on a group flight to Thessaloniki.
-At the end of the program, students will return to Washington, DC.
-Onward transportation from DC will be arranged by the student independent of the program and at the student's expense.
+Immediately following the Eagle Summit, on June 25, 2016, AU Abroad will provide a pre-departure orientation for all students and any parents who may be in attendance.
+Students will then depart on a group flight to Thessaloniki late in the day on June 25.
+At the end of the program, students will return to Washington, DC on July 18, 2016.
+Onward transportation from DC should be arranged by the student independent of the program and at the student's expense.

 |Dates / Deadlines:|